How to Eat to Lose Weight

 - Avoid foods high in fat and protein prior to working out,

 - If exercising for less than an hour, common carbohydrate choices include bagels, plain or toasted bread, crackers, plain pasta, and bananas.
-Advise your clients to try different foods and find one or several that do not upset their stomach.
+Try different foods and find one or several that do not upset their stomach.

 - If exercising for longer than an hour. bananas, oatmeal, and apples would be the best choices.
 These foods have a lower glycemic index and will help fuel performance for longer periods of exercise.